Cindy Williams (EastEnders): Storylines

+In June 2023, it is revealed that Cindy Sr. had in fact survived the childbirth to Cindy Jr. and that she had been placed into a witness protection programme after she had informed on her cell mate.
+Cindy Sr. tells Kathy Beale (Gillian Taylforth) that she hasn’t gotten in touch with Cindy Jr. because she felt that she had no right to after giving her up and walking away from her.
+In September 2023, it is revealed that Cindy has broken up with Liam and has gone traveling.
+In February 2024, Cindy Sr. tracks Cindy down but their reunion was short lived when Cindy Jr. told her mother that she wished she really was dead.
+In April 2024, Cindy Sr. receives a text from Cindy Jr. saying that she hopes that she’s okay with a heart emoji after Ian had sent Cindy Jr. a message saying that it would mean a lot to Cindy Sr. if she did so.

 Reception

 After Carol Jackson (Lindsey Coulson) discovers an abandoned pregnancy test in January 2014, she was seen to inquire with family members - possible owners included Carol's daughter Bianca (Patsy Palmer) and Peter's ex-girlfriend Lauren Branning (Jacqueline Jossa).
 A week later, the test was revealed to belong to Cindy when she was seen to go for an abortion.
 She had fallen pregnant with TJ Spraggan's baby after a one-night stand, but afterwards decided to keep the baby, before the truth was revealed to their two families.
 The storyline subsequently received minor negativity from fans, with the Metros Amy Duncan revealing that some viewers were outraged by what had been deemed as a "gross underage pregnancy storyline".
 Several EastEnders fans then commented on Twitter to voice their displeasure over the episodes: one said they "[couldn't] be arsed with Cindy being pregnant in Eastenders [...]
 She has a 5 min cameo every month how is she gonna cope with this storyline?", whilst another felt that the storyline was "just promoting underage pregnancies tbh" rather than actually raising awareness about the issue.
 Despite this, Keene went on to be nominated in 2014 in the category of "Best Young Performance" at the British Soap Awards for her portrayal of Cindy, but lost to Hollyoaks child actor Ellis Hollins.
 Anna Howell of Unreality TV praised Keene's birth scenes in an article on who they thought had given the best performances of 2014, with Cindy giving birth to baby Beth rated third on their list for EastEnders.
 Howell branded Keene's performance as "one of the most powerful, and convincing labour scenes [Unreality TV] have ever seen", and stated that whilst many women had portrayed childbirth in the soaps over the years, given Keene's age and limited experience in soap acting, felt it was worth "a massive mention at just how well this young girl handled something quite as dramatic as the birth of her on-screen daughter."